mobileactions/install-ios-certificate/README.md

 This action requires that your certificate be BASE64 encoded and placed in a secret in your project's GitHub repository.

-To encode your profile, export your certificate as a P12 file.
+To encode your profile, export your certificate as a P12 file, then use the `base64` command:

 ```
 base64 -i YOUR_CERT.p12 -o CERT_FILENAME.base64